- Architectural heritage

 - Industrial heritage

-Take a former coal mine, get it listed by UNESCO as World Heritage and you get the CID of the Grand Hornu, an innovation and design centre, which also features temporary exhibitions on design, applied art and contemporary art.
+Take a former coal mine, get it listed by UNESCO as World Heritage and you get the CID of the Grand Hornu: an innovation and design centre, featuring temporary exhibitions on design, applied art and contemporary art.

 The site is ideally located: 15 km from Mons and within easy reach of France (35 km from Valenciennes).

 The Grand-Hornu, built in a neoclassical style, included workshops, administrative offices and lodgings for administrators.
 Now a property of the province of Hainaut, the site makes the link between the memory of times past and 21st century by sheltering the CID (Innovation and Design Centre) and the MAC (Museum of contemporary art, opened in 2002).

 The CID present 3 to 5 exhibitions a year: monographic or themed, putting forward Belgian and international artists.
 The site also organises tours and visits adapted to a wide range of audiences: schools, seniors, families and more.